GradienceTeam/Community/README.md

 ## Preset stored in the official `repo` (recommended)

-In your Pull Request, add your Preset in the `presets` folder
+In your Pull Request, add your Preset in the `curated` folder

-Don't touch to `presets.json` because it's automatically generated.
+Don't touch to `curated.json` because it's automatically generated.

 ## Preset stored somewhere else